A parallel fast multipole method for elliptic difference equations: The Fast Lattice Green's Function method

 By construction, all intervals are Cartesian grids.
 As a result the union of intervals belonging to the same level defines an analogous grid to that of the underlying adaptive block-structured grid.
 Therefore, the techniques for fast block-wise convolutions discussed in Section~\ref{sec:prelim} are readily generalized to all levels of the tree structure.

 Our overall algorithm for solving systems of difference equations of the form given by Eq.~\ref{eq:dpoisson} on adaptive block-structured grids is referred to as the Fast Lattice Green's Function (FLGF) method.
-The FLGF method is described by following steps: \begin{enumerate} \item \textit{Pre-computation}: compute and store all unique $\hat{k}^{P-Q}$ used in Step~2.
+The FLGF method is described in the following steps: \begin{enumerate} \item \emph{Pre-computation}: compute and store all unique $\hat{k}^{P-Q}$ used in Step~2.

-\item \textit{Upwards Pass}: $\forall P \in B^\ell$, for $\ell=0,1,\dots,L$ \begin{enumerate} \item Regularize: compute effective source terms at interpolation nodes
+\item \emph{Upwards Pass}: $\forall P \in B^\ell$, for $\ell=0,1,\dots,L$ \begin{enumerate} \item Regularize: compute effective source terms at interpolation nodes

 \item Padded forward DFT: prepare vectors for DFT convolutions